kbroman/blog/content/post/2019-02-18_omg_binder.md

 r-2019-02-14
 ```

-This tells Binder that you want R, and that you want R packages
+This tells binder that you want R, and that you want R packages
 from a particular date.

 **2**.
 Specify the R packages that you want installed by creating a file called